Color temperature and CRI

 Before I jump into CRI, let me give an example.
-Hypothetically one could create illumination that was daylight-balanced out of very pure blue, very pure green and very pure red lights.
-This light would make white and neutral gray objects appear quite properly white and neutral gray — a perfectly legitimate daylight balanced light.
+Hypothetically one could create illumination that was daylight-balanced out of very pure blue, very pure green, and very pure red lights.
+This light would make white and neutral gray objects appear quite properly white and neutral gray — perfectly legitimate daylight balanced light.

 But now imagine shining this “white” light on a lemon, which appears yellow because it reflects mostly yellow light.
 Our “white” light doesn’t have any yellow in it, only red, green, and blue.
 There is no yellow light in the mix for the lemon to reflect.
 The lemon, reflecting no light, will appear black.

 This hypothetical white light is honestly, truly, white — yet it’s a catastrophe as illumination for a lemon, or a photo of a lemon, or a photo containing any colors at all other than those that perfectly match the component wavelengths of the light source.
 There seems to be more to the story of illumination than just color temperature!